microsoft/cloudsqlworkshop/cloudsqlworkshop/04_Optimize_SQL_AzureVM/readme.md

 # Exercises for Verifying and Optimizing SQL Server on Azure Virtual Machine

-This is a pre-production version of exercises to verify your SQL Server deployment based on requirements provided in Module 3.
+This is a pre-production version of exercises to verify your SQL Server deployment based on requirements provided in Module 3, therefore you must complete exercises in Module 3 first.
 In addition there is a bonus exercise to explore the capabilities of the SQL Server IaaS Agent Extension.
 There is also an advanced exercise to explore using Premium SSD v2 disks for database files to save cost and minimize the needed size of the managed disks.

 ## Prerequisites